lxn1021/ML-Algo-Implementation/README.md

 Decision Tree, another important classification method, is not covered by this course.
 So I picked it up in another Machine Learning course on Coursera.

-All the slides and data sets in this repository are from the course, without any change.
-All the Python programming work is made from scratch, based on the course assignment requirements.
+All the slides and data sets in this repository are "course provided", without any change.
+All the Python programming work, however, is made from scratch, based on the course assignment requirements.
 It's not completed perfectly, and still has a few unsolved questions.
 So, for now it's in the status of "under construction". :)